pyglet/pyglet/doc/programming_guide/examplegame.rst

 This wraps up the first section.
 Your "game" doesn't do much of anything yet, but we'll get to that in the following sections.
-You may want to look over the `examples/game/version1` folder in the pyglet source to review what we've done, and to find a functional copy.
+You may want to look over the `examples/game/version1` folder in the pyglet repository to review what we've done, and to find a functional copy.